Fourier-Jacobi models of Deligne-Lusztig characters and depth zero local descent for unitary groups: Introduction

-We remark that it may be also possible to establish a multiplicity formula for \eqref{FJ-mult} by applying the work \cite{R} for the Bessel models, together with the method of theta correspondence and see-saw dual pairs over finite fields.
-Indeed, such an approach has been used to study the Gan-Gross-Prasad problems and descent problems over finite fields in \cite{LW1, LW3, LW4, W}.
-However, theta correspondence is itself a delicate subject (cf. \cite{AMR, LW2, MQZ, P2, P3}), and it is desirable to give a more direct and self-contained approach for the Fourier-Jacobi case, which should be more amenable for the application to the $p$-adic setting.
+The theta correspondence and see-saw dual pairs might be used to translate the result on Bessel models \cite{R} to the Fourier-Jacobi case.
+Indeed, such an approach has been employed to study the Gan-Gross-Prasad problems and descent problems over finite fields in \cite{LW1, LW3, LW4, W}.
+Nonetheless, the theta correspondence is an intricate subject (cf. \cite{AMR, LW2, MQZ, P2, P3}).
+Thus, it becomes preferable to provide a more direct and independent proof of the Fourier-Jacobi case.
 This is one of the motivations for the current work.